-WWF works in more than 100 nations around the world, and climate change affects every one of them.
+WWF works in nearly 100 nations around the world, and climate change affects every one of them.
 And while no two nations’ challenges are identical, we are always looking for ways to elevate promising solutions and implement them on a global scale.
 Now we have a crucial new tool that will help us do exactly that.

 On November 16, 2017, WWF and Green Climate Fund (GCF) signed an Accreditation Master Agreement, providing us with the authority to oversee large-scale GCF-financed projects to fight climate change on behalf of our entire international network and our country partners..